leehananne/cortex-dji-bci/dji_robomaster/README.md

 ### Programming Language
 Ensure that the downloaded python.exe file is for 64-bit installation and the Python version is between **3.6.6 and 3.8.9**.
 Otherwise, you cannot use the Python SDK properly due to compatibility issues.

-You can download Python 3.8.8 from [Python](https://www.python.org/downloads/release/python-388/).
+The code here was written in Python 3.8.8, which you can download from [Python](https://www.python.org/downloads/release/python-388/).

 The code was written on a Windows 10 64-bit machine.